 For me personally, one of the hardest parts of heading onto the trail with a baby in a carrier is keeping warm and dry.
 While Wisconsin doesn’t have as much rain as Portland, we do have plenty of wetness.
 Whether it’s snowing in April (happened to us last year) or raining, getting Sky and me onto the trail and staying dry can be a challenge.
-Amy of Mountain Marsupial seemed to have the same challenges as she was getting outside in Colorado.
+Amy of Wanderling seemed to have the same challenges as she was getting outside in Colorado.

 Chris, Amy’s husband, told me,